erikbrignall/synth-data/README.md

 # synth-data
-app for quick generation of random data
+app for quick generation of random tabular data